RomenJ/symfonymedicalclinic303/README.md

 # symfonymedicalclinic303

- Project version of the final cycle of Professional Training of Superior Technician in DAW web development for the IES Hermengeildo Lanz (Granada)
+Sanitary database of patients.
+Final project for Professional Training in Web developer for the IES Hermenegilo Lanz